IbHansen/IbHansen.github.io/mfmod/_sources/content/introduction.md

 ModelFlow, which is nested in the Python's ecosystem, makes it possible to transform models defined in many different languages into ModelFlow models.

 **Onboarding data**.
 ModelFlow is build on top of Pythons Pandas Library.
-Pandas is the swiss army knife for datascience and has a lot of data wrangeling capabilities and in anddition makes it easy to import and manage data from different sources.
+Pandas is the swiss army knife for datascience and has a lot of data wrangeling capabilities and in addition makes it easy to import and manage data from different sources.

 **Analytic** ModelFlow provides you with a range of visual tools that help you understand your models and your results.